M-Muddassir-Saleem/PPE-Compliance-Monitoring/README.md

 # PPE Compliance Monitoring Toolkit

-This repository contains a toolkit for monitoring Personal Protective Equipment (PPE) compliance using computer vision and machine learning models.
+This repository contains a toolkit for monitoring Personal Protective Equipment (PPE) compliance using computer vision and deep learning.
+It is designed to assist safety officers and industry supervisors in automatically identifying whether individuals are wearing mandatory PPE—such as masks, gloves, hairnet, goggles and full_body suit—within a given video, image or a live stream.

+The system leverages a custom-trained YOLO (You Only Look Once) model for real-time object detection and is deployed using a Streamlit-based web interface.
+Users can upload video footage or image or use live stream from industrial or food production environments, and the toolkit will analyze it frame-by-frame, highlight PPE violations, and generate a summary report in PDF format for documentation and compliance auditing.

 ![Dashboard View 1](https://github.com/M-Muddassir-Saleem/PPE-Compliance-Monitoring/blob/ea951cf2e21871827c1e63081c69b1a251132ed6/dashboard.png)